Cardozo Law School

 LSAT Score Expectations

 The LSAT plays a key role in Cardozo’s evaluation process.
-For the 2025 entering class, admitted students achieved scores ranging from 160 to 166, with a median LSAT of 164.
+Admitted students scored between 160 and 166, with a median LSAT score of 164.
 While scores below this range may still be considered, applicants aiming for a competitive edge should target 160 or higher.
 Cardozo values the LSAT as a reliable indicator of analytical reasoning and preparedness for the demands of its intellectually rigorous J.D. program.

 GPA And Academic Prerequisites

 Academic performance remains a central factor in Cardozo’s admissions decisions.
-For 2025, the school reported undergraduate GPAs ranging from 3.6 to 3.88, with a median GPA of 3.8.
+The school reported undergraduate GPAs ranging from 3.6 to 3.88, with a median GPA of 3.8.
 Strong academic credentials demonstrate readiness for Cardozo’s challenging curriculum, though the admissions committee also weighs leadership experience, community involvement, and professional accomplishments, ensuring a holistic review that identifies well-rounded and motivated candidates.

 Acceptance Rate

-Cardozo Law School maintains a 37.5% acceptance rate for 2025, reflecting a balance between selectivity and opportunity.
+Cardozo Law School maintains a 37.5% acceptance rate, reflecting a balance between selectivity and opportunity.
 Out of over 3,100 applications, approximately 1,172 students received offers of admission, with around 307 matriculating.
 This competitive process underscores Cardozo’s strong national reputation, robust programs, and prime location in New York City, which continues to draw diverse, high-achieving applicants from across the country and around the world.

 Tuition And Financial Aid

-Cardozo Law School understands the financial challenges of pursuing a legal education.
-The school strives to make its programs accessible through transparent tuition rates and a variety of financial aid options.
-Students can explore scholarships, grants, and work-study opportunities to help offset the costs of attendance.
-The financial aid office is dedicated to guiding students through the process of securing assistance, ensuring they can focus on their studies without undue financial stress.
+Cardozo Law School understands the financial challenges of pursuing a legal education and strives to make its programs accessible through transparent tuition rates and a broad range of financial aid options.

 Current Tuition Costs